dspringuel-va/blog-posts/estimation-and-planning/README.md

 ### Time off (vacation, sick days, hackathon) doesn't seem to be considered in the planning.
 I don't know if time off is considered when sprint planning is done.
 Having some people in the team taking some time off changes completely the velocity for that sprint and potentially alters the longer-term planning.

-I feel that we should consider team member's time off in the planning, and I'm not sure why we don't seem to do it.
+I feel that we should consider team member's time off in the planning, and I'm not sure why we don't do it.

 ## Goals
 ### Understand better how we use estimation and planning in R&D.
 There are many things I don't fully understand related to estimation and planning in R&D. I would like to have a better understanding of this process.

 ### Find a way to have more meaningful estimates.
-Since I think that the estimate size are really fuzzy, I would like to find a better way to make them more meaningful and useful.
+Since I think that the estimate sizes are really fuzzy, I would like to find a better way to make them more meaningful and useful.

 ### Find a way to have better confidence in roadmaps (timeline wise).
 The planning always seem really loose and I would like to find a way to make them so that we can rely on them a bit more, even though I know it can't be perfect.